 Don't Forget to Tip

-Many service people rely on tips to make a living, and when they provide good service, they should receive a little extra for their effort.
-If you forget to get cash in advance, let the person taking payment know that you want to add the gratuity to your credit or debit card.
+Always bring enough cash to tip well.
+Many service employees rely on tips to make a living.
+And when they provide good service beyond what is necessary, they should receive a little extra for their effort.
+If you forget to get cash in advance, let the person taking payment know you want to add the gratuity to your credit or debit card.